Get the latest from TODAY

 I’m not sure that this treatment or any treatment will prevent endo from spreading because no matter what, mine keeps coming back.

-As tired as I am of endo's terrible spin cycle, all I can do is sleep with the heating pad every night, take my Vitamin B12 pills for energy, hope for the best and keep going.
+As tired as I am of endo's terrible spin cycle, all I can do is sleep with the heating pad every night, take my B12 vitamins for energy, hope for the best and keep going.

-Chandelis Duster is a Desk Assistant in the NBC News Washington D.C. bureau and the co-founder of Virginia HOPE, an organization that helps women in Virginia who have endometriosis.
+Chandelis Duster is a reporter in the NBC News Washington D.C. bureau and the co-founder of Virginia HOPE, an organization that helps women in Virginia who have endometriosis.